Cycling with Kids

 As you ride towards Wyndham Harbour along the foreshore keep your eyes peeled for the abundance of bird life along the trail.

 At Wyndham Harbour there’s another small nautical-inspired wood and rope playground and several eateries where you can refuel before getting back in the saddle.
-I recommend the crispy, bubbly woodfired pizzas from 3030 Boulevard, served with a side of water views.
+I recommend the crispy, bubbly pizzas from 3030 Waterfront, served with a side of water views.

 Distance: 2.5 kilometres one way